Gadsden Depot

-Gadsden Depot is a United States military depot for storage of industrial materials in the city of Gadsden, Alabama.
+Gadsden Depot was a United States military depot for storage of industrial materials in the city of Gadsden, Alabama.
+During World War II, it was referred to as Army Air Force Specialized Depot #829.
 The facility was known as Gadsden Air Force Station until deactivation in 1961.
-During World War II, it was referred to as Army Air Force Specialized Depot #829.
+Upon closure of the facility, 1,671 jobs were lost, leaving 15% of Gadsden's workforce unemployed.

+One side is also adjacent to the city of Glencoe.
 The facility is now an industrial park used by various firms.
-One side is also adjacent to the city of Glencoe.